rycolab/website/content/classes/llm-s23/people.md

 [content]
   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
-  user_groups = ["Large Language Models Lecturers", "Large Language Models Teaching Assistants"]
+  user_groups = ["Large Language Models Lecturers", "Large Language Models Guest Lecturers", "Large Language Models Teaching Assistants"]

   folder = "people"